What is Blue Monday and is it really the most depressing day of the year?

 The Japanese have long been promoting the benefits of being in nature.
 The term “forest bathing” emerged in Japan as a practice called shinrin-yoku, or “taking in the forest atmosphere.”
 Forest bathing has now caught on around the world as a way for people to reconnect with themselves and nature.
 In Canada, the British Columbia Parks Foundation cites research that shows sitting in a forest for just 15 minutes, observing nature while breathing deeply, can reduce your cortisol levels and heart rate variability – while sitting on an urban street does nothing.

 A positive mindset and a dose of nature can go some way to help us deal with the short, dark days of winter.
 Research published in the New Scientist magazine says sunshine may also help ward off deadly infections.
-Many of us now spend up to 90 percent of our lives indoors and our retinas are bombarded with artificial light late into the evening, according to the publication.
-Reduced exposure to natural daylight can knock our circadian rhythms out of sync.
-So, it’s important to get enough daylight during the winter months.
+Many of us now spend up to 90 percent of our lives indoors and our retinas are bombarded with artificial light late into the evening.

 Go beyond self-care

 Self-care is vital, but caring for others can be transformative for our sense of belonging and purpose.
-Jamil Zaki, professor of psychology at Stanford University, said in a statement that the pandemic gives us a chance to shape the future in a different way: “During disasters, people realize how much they need each other and want to help one another.
+Jamil Zaki, professor of psychology at Stanford University, says that the COVID-19 pandemic showed us how we can shape the future in a different way: “During disasters, people realize how much they need each other and want to help one another.
 Mutual aid groups, mask wearing and social distancing have all demonstrated our ability to protect others as well as ourselves.”

 Bye bye, Blue Monday

-Rachel Cackett, Executive Director of Samaritans Scotland, says: “While there’s no hard evidence to suggest that Blue Monday really is the most depressing day of the year, I’m sure that many of us may be finding things difficult at the moment.
+Rachel Cackett, Executive Director of Samaritans Scotland, says: “While there’s no hard evidence to suggest that Blue Monday really is the most depressing day of the year, I’m sure that many of us may be finding things difficult at this time.
 The need to look after our mental health and stay connected has rarely felt more pressing – or more challenging.”

 And drinking tea is good for you too – for both body and mind.
 Green tea contains powerful antioxidants that may lift mood, improve focus and ward off depression.
 Korean researchers reported that in a healthy population, those Koreans who habitually drank green tea were 21 percent less likely to develop depression over their lifetime than non-tea drinkers.